fyupeng/rpc-netty-framework/README.md

 A Distributed Microservice RPC Framework | [Chinese Documentation](README.CN.md) | [SpringBoot conformity RPC](springboot整合rpc-netty-framework.md)

 - [x] Solutions based on `Socket` and `Netty` asynchronous non-blocking communication.
+- [x] is suitable for 'IO' intensive scenario applications based on' Netty'.
+Although the performance is not as good as the' CPU' intensive scenario applications, concurrency is the best.
 - [x] support distributed timeout retry mechanism, idempotent historical result elimination strategy, asynchronous caching for efficient communication.
 - [x] Implementation of `id` generator using `Jedis/Lettuce` two snowflake-based algorithms;
 - [x] Support for the `JDK` built-in `SPI` mechanism for decoupling interfaces from implementations.